ACanalejo/ACanalejo.github.io/_pages/research.md

 ## Work in progress

 ### Does Parliamentary Entry Increase Satisfaction with Democracy?
-Comparative Evidence from a Three-fold Study
+Comparative Evidence from a Three-fold Study.
 <details>

 <summary>Read more</summary>